-"PURCHASE MONEY NOTE" means a promissory note evidencing a line of credit, which may be irrevocable, from, or evidencing other Indebtedness owed to, PCA or any of its Restricted Subsidiaries in connection with a Qualified Receivables Transaction, which note shall be repaid from cash available to the maker of such note, other than amounts required to be established as reserves pursuant to agreements, amounts paid to investors in respect of interest, principal and other amounts owing to such investors and amounts paid in connection with the purchase of newly generated receivables.
+"PURCHASE MONEY NOTE" means a promissory note evidencing a line of credit, which may be irrevocable, from, or evidencing other Indebtedness owed to, PCA or any of its Restricted Subsidiaries in connection with a Qualified Receivables Transaction, which note shall be repaid from cash available to the maker of the note, other than amounts required to be established as reserves under agreements, amounts paid to investors in respect of interest, principal and other amounts owing to the investors and amounts paid in connection with the purchase of newly generated receivables.

-"QUALIFIED RECEIVABLES TRANSACTION" means any transaction or series of transactions that may be entered into by PCA or any of its Restricted Subsidiaries pursuant to which PCA or any of its Restricted Subsidiaries may sell, convey or otherwise transfer to:
+"QUALIFIED RECEIVABLES TRANSACTION" means any transaction or series of transactions that may be entered into by PCA or any of its Restricted Subsidiaries under which PCA or any of its Restricted Subsidiaries may sell, convey or otherwise transfer to:

-- a Receivables Subsidiary (in the case of a transfer by PCA or any of its Restricted Subsidiaries); and - (2) any other Person (in the case of a transfer by a Receivables Subsidiary), - 113 or may grant a security interest in, any accounts receivable (whether now existing or arising in the future) of PCA or any of its Restricted Subsidiaries, and any assets related thereto including, without limitation, all collateral securing such accounts receivable, all contracts and all guarantees or other obligations in respect of such accounts receivable, proceeds of such accounts receivable and other assets that are customarily transferred, or in respect of which security interests are customarily granted, in connection with asset securitization transactions involving accounts receivable.
+- a Receivables Subsidiary, in the case of a transfer by PCA or any of its Restricted Subsidiaries; and - (2) any other Person, in the case of a transfer by a Receivables Subsidiary, or may grant a security interest in, any accounts receivable, whether now existing or arising in the future, of PCA or any of its Restricted Subsidiaries, and any assets related thereto including all collateral securing the accounts receivable, all contracts and all guarantees or other obligations in respect of the accounts receivable, proceeds of the accounts receivable and other assets that are customarily transferred, or in respect of which security interests are customarily granted, in connection with asset securitization transactions involving accounts receivable.

-"RECEIVABLES SUBSIDIARY" means a Wholly Owned Subsidiary of PCA that engages in no activities other than in connection with the financing of accounts receivable and that is designated by the Board of Directors of PCA (as provided below) as a Receivables Subsidiary and:
+"RECEIVABLES SUBSIDIARY" means a Wholly Owned Subsidiary of PCA that engages in no activities other than in connection with the financing of accounts receivable and that is designated by the Board of Directors of PCA, as provided below, as a Receivables Subsidiary and:

-- (1) has no Indebtedness or other Obligations (contingent or otherwise) that: - (a) are guaranteed by PCA or any of its Restricted Subsidiaries, other than contingent liabilities pursuant to Standard Securitization Undertakings; - (b) are recourse to or obligate PCA or any of its Restricted Subsidiaries in any way other than pursuant to Standard Securitization Undertakings; or - (c) subjects any property or assets of PCA or any of its Restricted Subsidiaries, directly or indirectly, contingently or otherwise, to the satisfaction thereof, other than pursuant to Standard Securitization Undertakings; - (2) has no contract, agreement, arrangement or undertaking (except in connection with a Purchase Money Note or Qualified Receivables Transaction) with PCA or any of its Restricted Subsidiaries than on terms no less favorable to PCA or such Restricted Subsidiaries than those that might be obtained at the time from Persons that are not Affiliates of PCA, other than fees payable in the ordinary course of business in connection with servicing accounts receivable; and - (3) neither PCA nor any of its Restricted Subsidiaries has any obligation to maintain or preserve the Receivables Subsidiary's financial condition or cause the Receivables Subsidiary to achieve certain levels of operating results.
+- (1) has no Indebtedness or other Obligations, contingent or otherwise, that: - (a) are guaranteed by PCA or any of its Restricted Subsidiaries, other than contingent liabilities under Standard Securitization Undertakings; - (b) are recourse to or obligate PCA or any of its Restricted Subsidiaries in any way other than under Standard Securitization Undertakings; or - (c) subjects any property or assets of PCA or any of its Restricted Subsidiaries, directly or indirectly, contingently or otherwise, to the satisfaction the Indebtedness or other Obligations, other than under Standard Securitization Undertakings; - (2) has no contract, agreement, arrangement or undertaking, except in connection with a Purchase Money Note or Qualified Receivables Transaction, with PCA or any of its Restricted Subsidiaries than on terms no less favorable to PCA or the Restricted Subsidiaries than those that might be obtained at the time from Persons that are not Affiliates of PCA, other than fees payable in the ordinary course of business in connection with servicing accounts receivable; and - (3) neither PCA nor any of its Restricted Subsidiaries has any obligation to maintain or preserve the Receivables Subsidiary's financial condition or cause the Receivables Subsidiary to achieve targeted levels of operating results.

-Any such designation by the Board of Directors of PCA shall be evidenced to the Trustee by filing with the Trustee a certified copy of the resolution of the Board of Directors of PCA giving effect to such designation and an Officers' Certificate certifying, to the best of such officer's knowledge and belief after consulting with counsel, that such designation complied with the foregoing conditions.
+This designation by the Board of Directors of PCA shall be evidenced to the Trustee by filing with the Trustee a certified copy of the resolution of the Board of Directors of PCA giving effect to the designation and an Officers' Certificate certifying, to the best of the officer's knowledge and belief after consulting with counsel, that the designation complied with the foregoing conditions.